bulbil/nabilk/README.md

-# :squid: nabilk.com :squid:
+# 𓇽 nabilk.com 𓇽

-Personal site Jekyll theme.
-Single page with category filter and cards rendered from YAML.
+Personal site 11ty theme with tag filters and cards rendered from YAML.
+Migrated from Jekyll.

 ## License

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).